-- 4.29 Wherever possible, views down main roads should terminate with a focal point such as a building with distinctive features.
-This will help to improve legibility and provide visual interest. - 4.30 In general terms, densities will be required to reflect Waveney (East Suffolk) Local Plan Policy WLP8.32 and will be highest around development centres, reducing towards the settlement margins. - 4.31 Specifically relating to the Bell Farm development, there is an existing foot and cycle path that is adjacent to the edge of the site and leads to the Dales housing estate.
+- 4.20 In general terms, densities will be required to reflect Waveney (East Suffolk) Local Plan Policy WLP8.32 and will be highest around development centres, reducing towards the settlement margins. - 4.21 Where major residential development abuts the countryside, the edges should have a soft appearance which can be supported through dwellings facing out to the countryside.
+Where possible, edge lanes should be incorporated which allow access to a small number of dwellings.
+Edge lanes should allow for pedestrian and cycle movement around the edge of the site where possible. - 4.22 Specifically relating to the Bell Farm development, there is an existing foot and cycle path that is adjacent to the edge of the site and leads to the Dales housing estate.
 This path has the potential to link pedestrians and cyclists from the existing estate to the new development.

-Figure 4.17 Foot and cycle path access to Bell Farm
+Figure 4.12 Foot and cycle path access to Bell Farm

-4.32 It is important that development follows the guidance provided by the Suffolk Design Streets Guide which provides clear advice on different types of road layout for different types of streets and developments.
+4.23 Development should take account of the Suffolk Design Streets Guide3 which provides clear advice on different types of road layout for different types of streets and developments.
 Most importantly it recognises the need for different types of movement 'frameworks' for different types of user, i.e. pedestrians, cyclists, public transport users, specialist service vehicles and private cars.
-Development should ensure that it is informed by this guidance.